Convergence of the conjugate gradient method with unbounded operators: Introduction

 In \eqref{eq:CG-theta1}-\eqref{eq:CG-theta_generic} the vector $\mathfrak{R}_0$ is the zero-th order of the \emph{residuals} defined by

 in terms of each iterate, and the vector space

 is the \emph{$N$-th order Krylov subspace} associated to $A$ and $\mathfrak{R}_0$.

+Let us underline that \eqref{eq:CG-theta1}-\eqref{eq:CG-theta_generic} give the \emph{variational} characterisation of the conjugate gradient algorithm, and we start from such formulas because our subsequent study of the algorithm's convergence will be variational in nature; as well known, in practice the algorithm is implemented numerically through equivalent \emph{algebraic} versions \cite{Saad-2003_IterativeMethods,Simoncini-Szyld-2007,Liesen-Strakos-2003}, that produce the same iterates $f^{[N]}$ without of course requiring the a priori knowledge of the solution $P_\mathcal{S}f^{[0]}$.

-For \eqref{eq:KN} and hence \eqref{eq:CG-theta1}-\eqref{eq:CG-theta_generic} to make sense for any $N$ when $A$ is \emph{unbounded}, additional technical assumptions are needed in order to avoid possible domain issues.
-We shall discuss them in the general set-up of the problem presented in Section \ref{sec:setup_mainresults}.
-Clearly, the above definitions are all well-posed if $A$ is bounded.
+Clearly, the above definitions are all well-posed if $A$ is bounded, whereas for \eqref{eq:KN} and hence \eqref{eq:CG-theta1}-\eqref{eq:CG-theta_generic} to make sense for any $N$ when $A$ is \emph{unbounded}, additional technical assumptions are needed in order to avoid possible domain issues.
+We shall discuss them in the general set-up of the problem presented in Section \ref{sec:setup_mainresults} -- but let us emphasise already at this stage that even when domain issues are taken under control, the unbounded-case framework that we are considering in this work remains a non-trivial generalisation at all of the bounded case.

 As well known, for \emph{finite-dimensional} inverse problems CG is an extremely popular, versatile, and efficient numerical scheme -- it belongs, in particular, to the class of Krylov subspace methods, that are sometimes even counted among the `Top 10 Algorithms' of the 20th century \cite{Dongarra-Sullivan-Best10-2000,Cipra-SIAM-News} -- and the convergence of $f^{[N]}$ to the exact solution $f$ is by now a classical and deeply understood theory (see, e.g., the monographs \cite{Saad-2003_IterativeMethods,Liesen-Strakos-2003}).